bgtdinh/Catwalk-Products-API/README.md

 # Catwalk Products Microservice

 Building and scaling the backend api microservice serving product information from a postgres database to another separate front end react project.
+The database was populated with data from csv's with millions of entries.
+The csv's are too large to be hosted on github but can be received upon request.

 # Installation